 “I was married in the early ‘70s and for about 37 years I was happily married.
 I never knew that I would see this day.
 Today, I am out of my own house in Alipore, the premium land at new Alipore that I bought in 1984 is usurped by my wife.
 She says, her father paid for it when in reality it was me and only me who paid for it in 1984.”

 He was controlling his tears forcefully, “It is all my fate, my fault.
 I could never imagine that my happy family and people closest to me will turn against me one day.”

-“She wanted the land that as a gift from me.
-We were still happily married and I could never imagine the future implications of my decisions.
+“She wanted the land as a gift from me.
+We were still happily married and I could never imagine the future implications of my decision then.
 I thought property owner names didn’t matter within a family.
-But today, that is a reality.
+But today, that is what matters.
 She completely denies that the land was purchased by me.
 She told in the court that it was her father who purchased the land and gifted to her.
-But her father was very poor didn’t have the means to afford that land.”
+But her father was very poor and didn’t have the means to afford that land.”

 All through his life, he worked as a manager in a public sector Bank in Kolkata.
 He was a refugee in Kolkata in ‘60s and then he built a good house in a posh South Kolkata locality Alipore.
 He bought a fairly large plot in another upmarket locality New Alipore but made a mistake of registering the land in his wife’s name.

 “I was carried away with my emotions.
 When you have your young and beautiful wife by your side, you can hardly think right.
 Also, at that time everything was perfect in my life.
 We could never imagine of a divorce or my property going out of my hand, ever.”

 I asked him about his children.
 They might be well-established too.
 Yes, they were.
 He had two sons.
 The elder son lived in the US and younger one lived in Kolkata, near Ruby General hospital (another posh area in modern Kolkata).